wudsn/wudsn-ide-tools/PAS/MP/README.md

 Set of custom libraries for MadPascal.

-Lastest documentation always at [GitLab]( https://bocianu.gitlab.io/blibs/)
+The latest documentation is always on [GitLab]( https://bocianu.gitlab.io/blibs/)

 ### [pasdoc](https://bocianu.atari.pl/blog/pasdoc)

-Custom tool for generating documentation from pascal comments in units.
+Custom tool for generating documentation from Pascal comments in units.

 Source code at [GitLab](https://gitlab.com/bocianu/pasdoc)

 ### [Effectus](https://github.com/Gury8/effectus) - Action! compiler

-In new version the source code is generated by using Mad Pascal cross-compiler, which is further compiled to binary code with Mad Assembler.
+The new version generates the source code using the Mad Pascal cross-compiler, which is further compiled into binary code with Mad Assembler.

 ### [Game tutorial](https://github.com/zbyti/a8-mp-simple-game-tutorial)